KDUN explained

 History

-Launch as KRAF
+KRAF

-A construction permit was filed in September 1958 by Oregon Coast Broadcasters for a new standard broadcast station licensed to Reedsport, Oregon with transmitter and studios located on Bolon Island.
-The construction permit was granted by the Federal Communications Commission (FCC) in March 1960 for a new daytime-only AM station, assigned call letters KRDP, broadcasting with 5,000 watts of power on a frequency of 1470 kHz.[1]
-A request was made and granted in April 1961 to change to KRAF.
-Then on June 2, 1961, KRAF began regular broadcasting with Walter J. Kraus as the president and owner of Oregon Coast Broadcasters and Gless Connoy as the station's general manager.[2]
-The KRAF callsign represented the "Reedsport and Florence" coverage area of the station.[3]
-The station was marketed with the slogan, "Listening is heavenly on 1470".[3]
-The KRAF call letters were first filed for in 1936 by Edwin A. Kraft and licensed to KRAF in Fairbanks, Alaska.
+A construction permit was filed in September 1958 by Oregon Coast Broadcasters for a new radio station licensed to Reedsport, Oregon.
+Its transmitter and studios would be located on Bolon Island.
+The permit was granted by the Federal Communications Commission (FCC) in March 1960 for a new daytime-only AM station, assigned the call letters KRDP.
+It would broadcast with 5,000 watts of power on a frequency of 1470 kHz.[1]
+A request was made and granted in April 1961 to change the call sign to KRAF.

-In 1966, Gless Connoy purchased the station outright from Kraus.[4]
+In 1966, Gless Connoy purchased the station from Kraus.[4]
 Wayne A. Moreland bought KRAF from the Connoy family on July 1, 1968.[5]

-Wayne A. Moreland filed for and was granted a call letter change to KDUN in September 1969.
-Then Moreland's ownership of KRAF would prove short-lived.[5]
-Brothers Steve and Jerome Kenagy's and J. Westley Morgan of Communications Broadcasting, Inc. were granted transfer of control on February 11, 1972.[6]
-The new owners implemented a "middle of the road" music format.
 The KDUN call letters have a rich history as they were first assigned in 1921 as the radiotelegraph call sign aboard the ship "Ripple" owned by James T. McAllister.Book: (Radio Service Bulletin, Volume 11).
-The Kenagy brothers shifted ownership of KDUN in March 1972 to a new company named KDUN Radio, Inc.[7] The brothers maintained the "middle of the road" music format through the rest of the 1970s.
+The Kenagy brothers shifted ownership of KDUN in March 1972 to a new company named KDUN Radio, Inc.[7] The brothers maintained the middle of the road music format through the rest of the 1970s.

 Move to 1030